MSeveri96/MANULS/Detailed Documentation/README.md

 7) The code repeats points 3-6 for all the directions generated in point 2.
 Usually the code finds several candidates for the role of **optimal** bond-breaking point.
 The code now finds the point that is closest to the optimal bond breaking point between the candidates found in the previous points.
 The optimal bond-breaking-point is the point in which the sigma function is the smallest.

+8) Lastly the code outputs two files: a) "fields_and_bbps.txt" contains all bond-breaking-points found by the code and b) "optimal_field_and_optimal_bbp.txt" contains the optimal field and the optimal bond-breaking-point.